The Hollow Chocolate Bunnies of the Apocalypse: Reception

 A review in Entertainment Weekly said, "Rankin more than lives up to his deliriously inventive title (a reference to the killer's calling card).
 If he spoils his chance at a timeless classic with a too-topical ending, well, by then we've had much too much fun to really mind."

-Publishers Weekly recommended the book to fans of the The Hitchhiker's Guide to the Galaxy series and British humour, explaining: "Although the story is wickedly clever and the payoff is a great and satisfying surprise, the real delight comes from watching Rankin work his linguistic magic: characters talk in hilariously circular and self-aware dialogue, and puns and wordplay are packed into the prose like sardines in a tin."
+Publishers Weekly recommended the book to fans of The Hitchhiker's Guide to the Galaxy series and British humour, explaining: "Although the story is wickedly clever and the payoff is a great and satisfying surprise, the real delight comes from watching Rankin work his linguistic magic: characters talk in hilariously circular and self-aware dialogue, and puns and wordplay are packed into the prose like sardines in a tin."

 Awards

 The Hollow Chocolate Bunnies of the Apocalypse was the winner of the 2003 SFX Magazine Best Novel Award.